inveniosoftware/invenio/docs/admin/webjournal-admin-guide.rst

 1. Introduction
 ---------------

-This guides shows how you can set up a new journal managed by the WebJournal module of Invenio.
-You should first read the `WebJournal Editor Guide <webjournal-editor-guide>`__ to get an overview of the main concepts of this module
+This guide shows how you can set up a new journal managed by the Invenio WebJournal module.
+You should first read the `WebJournal Editor Guide <webjournal-editor-guide>`__ to get an overview of the main concepts of this module.

 2. Add a Journal
 ----------------